ratwolfzero/hopalong_python/README.md

 ### Program Variants

-Two variants of the program are available:
+Three variants of the program are available:

-- Basic 2D Version: Calculates and displays the Hopalong Attractor along with pixel density represented by a color bar.
+- Basic: Calculates and displays the Hopalong Attractor along with pixel density represented by a color bar.
-- Basic 3D Version: Calculates and displays the Hopalong Attractor along with pixel density (normalized) represented by Z-axis.
+- Basic 2D/3D : Calculates and displays the Hopalong Attractor along with pixel density (normalized) represented by Z-axis.

-- Extended Version: Includes all features of the basic version, excluding the color bar, plus additional statistics and visualization of the pixel hit counts distribution.
+- Extended: Includes all features of the Basic version, excluding the color bar, plus additional statistics and visualization of the pixel hit counts distribution.

-The code of the `Basic Version` is prepared for both 2D and 3D, just comment out the corresponding "render_trajectory_image" function.
+The code of the `Basic` variant is prepared for both 2D and 3D, just comment out the corresponding "render_trajectory_image" function.
+Or choose the 2D/3D variant, which prompts you to switch to visualization mode at runtime.

 [See Recent Code Changes](#recent-code-changes)

 Examples of outputs can be found in the "Usage" section above.